guardian/cdk/docs/migration-guide-api-with-lambda.md

 _At the end of this stage, the vast majority of your resources will be created via the CDK pattern.
-Some resources, such as Dynamo tables, may still be defined in your original CFN template._
+Some resources, such as Dynamo tables, may still be defined in your original CFN template.
+We recommend migrating [stateful resources](stateful-resources.md) as a follow-up task, as these require a bit of care._

 1. View request count metrics for old vs new API Gateway instances in CloudWatch.